Why did Veeam acquire N2WS?

 Veeam has revolutionized data protection and management in modern, highly virtualized private cloud environments based on VMware vSphere and Microsoft Hyper-V.

-With this new solution, Veeam will revolutionize data protection and management for the AWS public cloud, providing the most complete availability solution that helps companies move reliably to and manage multi-cloud environments.
+With N2WS, Veeam will revolutionize data protection and management for the AWS public cloud, providing the most complete availability solution that helps companies move reliably to and manage multi-cloud environments.